igor47/blog/_posts/2010-05-10-a-simple-imgur-bash-screenshot-utility.md

 title: A simple Imgur Bash screenshot utility
 ---

 I use screenshots a lot, every day.
 Mostly when I do instant messaging, they can usually help explain something much quicker than anything else.
-It's rare that I edit the screenshot, and in these rare occasions, it doesn't bother me all that much having to fire up [Pinta](http://pinta-project.com/) or [Gimp](http://www.gimp.org/) - to make these small changes.
+It's rare that I edit the screenshot, and in these rare occasions, it doesn't bother me all that much having to fire up [Pinta](http://pinta-project.com/) or [Gimp](http://www.gimp.org/)--to make these small changes.

 ## Installation